aniket156/ToDos_List_With_React/README.md

 Simple React app where you can add or remove your daily todos.
 Todos will be shown in the form of table!!

+## Note
+To install the dependencies run
+> npm install